 Unfortunately, some of Costa Rica’s best backpacking destinations are located far away from these hubs, which makes it a bit of a pain to get around Costa Rica using the public bus system.

-So if you are planning to navigate the country without a car, consider the following tips:
+So, if you are planning to navigate your Costa Rica trip without a car, consider the following backpacking tips:

-- Plan your backpacking route based on bus schedules.
+- Plan your backpacking route based on public buses’ schedules.
 Some destinations that look close may actually require 2-3 bus changes and require an entire day in transit.
 If you don’t have a lot of time. plan your route based on direct bus routes in and out of each city.

 - Keep in mind that shuttle buses can be a great alternative to public buses.
 Shuttle buses are a lot more expensive ($50 each way compared to $10), but they often run between popular destinations and can cut your travel time/distance in half.
-You can use Greyline, a carbon-neutral Costa Rican shuttle company to book private and shared shuttle all around Costa Rica.
+You can use Greyline, a carbon-neutral Costa Rican shuttle company, to book private and shared shuttles all around Costa Rica.

 - Costa Rica also has its fair share of ferries.
-For a schedule of certain ferries check out the Nicoya Penisula Ferry website.
+For a schedule of certain ferries, check out the Nicoya Peninsula Ferry website.
 You can also check out Montezuma Beach’s website for the local bus schedules, ferry schedules and more.

 When planning your stay in each destination on your itinerary, consider how you are going to get around town without a car.
 Some towns, like La Fortuna, are fairly compact and are easy to explore on foot, but others, like Santa Teresa, for example, are spread out along 4-5kms.
 Here are some helpful tips for getting around towns in Costa Rica.